pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/06_Create_a_First_Project.md

 }
 ```

-There is the only one action `defaultAction()`.
+For the moment we only have one single action `defaultAction()`.
 In the defaultAction, we can put some custom code or assign values to the template.
+For this example we
+don't need any custom code in our controller, so the action stays empty for the moment.

 ### Create a Template
 Now we create a template for our page:
 * Create a new folder in `/app/Resources/views` and name it like the controller (in this case `Content`).
-* Put a new PHP tempalte into this folder and name it like our action in lowercase (`default.html.php`).
+* Put a new PHP template into this folder and name it like our action in lowercase (`default.html.php`).

 Then we can put some template code into it, for example: